COVID-19 pandemic in Namibia: Cooperation

-The President said on 22 June 2020 at a press conference that he is in contact with all neighbouring countries with regards to facilitating the gradual opening of borders.

 On 2 June 2020, The President had a telephonic call with Canadian Prime Minister Justin Trudeau.
 President Geingob "expressed appreciation to Canada for the support during the liberation struggle and the principled positions leading to the implementation of Resolution 435."
 The President also shared concerns with regard to COVID-19 figures in Namibia and the reopening of the economy.
 Prime Minister Trudeau also pledged support to President Geingob on the issue of classification of Namibia as an upper middle-income country, informing that with "climate change, other countries, specifically those from the Caribbean also faced a similar challenge of classification as upper middle-income countries".

 Impact on society

 Misinformation

 In early April 2020, reports on social media originated stating that 5G is a direct cause of COVID-19.
 Namibia's mobile telecommunications monopoly, MTC, denied these claims in a statement saying that Namibia does not have 5G installed yet.